jdleesmiller/CarND-PID-Control-Project/README.md

 It is interesting to compare the timid and aggressive parameters from above:

-- The timid parameters have higher P and D gains (~0.11 and ~0.05, respectively), leading to tighter tracking but also more steering and therefore lower speed.
+- The timid parameters have higher P gain (~0.09), leading to tighter tracking but also more steering and therefore lower speed.
 They also have lower `throttle_steer_threshold`s, which means that they brake earlier in turns (and on less steep turns).

-- The aggressive parameters have lower P and D gains (~0.08 and ~0.04 respectively), leading to looser tracking but also less steering and generally higher speeds.
+- The aggressive parameters have lower P gain (~0.08), leading to looser tracking but also less steering and generally higher speeds.
 They also have higher `throttle_steer_threshold`, which means that they brake less.

 ## Dependencies